What needs to happen to fix the housing market? Experts have some suggestions

 Home prices neared their all-time high last month, eclipsing $400,000 for only the third time on record.

-This is due largely to the lack of options driven by years of under-building, economic policies that are keeping sellers rooted in their homes and seasonal market forces.
+This is due largely to the lack of options driven by years of underbuilding, seasonal market forces and economic policies that are keeping sellers rooted in their homes.

 High prices across the market are leading to bidding wars for starter homes and pushing some buyers back into the expensive rental market or toward newly built homes.